For a Free Consultation, Call Now866-351-2504

 • Making sure severely immobile residents participate in physical therapy

-Decubitus ulcers usually develop more frequently in nursing home residents who are in wheelchairs or are bedridden.
+Bedsores usually develop more frequently in nursing home residents who are in wheelchairs or are bedridden.
 When an individual is immobile and relies on others to assist them in daily tasks, such as changing their position in a chair or on a bed, it raises the chances that bedsores may occur.

-Long-term care facilities are notoriously understaffed and the caregivers who work at these facilities care for many patients at a time.
+Long-term care facilities are notoriously understaffed, and the caregivers who work at these facilities care for many patients at a time.
 It’s an unfortunate reality that not all patients are treated equally, especially those who have more extensive needs, such as being unable to move or care for themselves.

 These residents are more likely to be looked over and ignored, either on purpose or accidentally, which often leads to injuries such as bedsores.